jrroosevelt/VS2PCG/VS2PCG_Card_Clarifications.md

 # [Beast](http://vs.tcgbrowser.com/images/cards/big/DFX-010.jpg)
 Set: The New Defenders
-**Acrobatic**
 Note that **Acrobatic** doubles his DEF whether he is attacking OR defending.

 # \* [Bishop](http://vs.tcgbrowser.com/images/cards/big/LEG-015.jpg) \*
 Set: Legacy
 **Energy Transference**
-This power refers to (Energy/Atom) super powers.This counts for any super power with the appropriate symbol in its cost (even if it also has other symbols in its cost).
+This power refers to (Energy/"Blue") super powers.This counts for any super power with the appropriate symbol in its cost (even if it also has other symbols in its cost).

 # [Black Bolt](http://vs.tcgbrowser.com/images/cards/big/MMU-037.jpg) (MC)
 Set: Monsters Unleashed!